Qumulo/docs/_includes/content-reuse/admin-guides/getting-started/creating-directory-quotas.md

 ## To Create a Directory Quota

-1. Log in to the Web UI.
+1. Log in to the Qumulo Core Web UI.

 1. Click **Sharing > Quotas**.